-As the proposed project has the potential to result in a substantial increase in both passenger and truck trip generation from the existing condition, and since the specific tenants of the industrial development are not known as this time, the DEIS will present a qualitative assessment of potential impacts to air quality, including the potential for an increase in carbon monoxide levels in the surrounding area.
+As the proposed project has the potential to result in a substantial increase in both passenger and truck trip generation from the existing condition.
+The DEIS will present a quantitative air quality analysis based upon the reasonably foreseeable stationary emissions sources and vehicular trips resulting from the proposed action, including the potential for an increase in carbon monoxide levels in the surrounding area.